 For an in-depth description of target acquisition with this mode, visit MIRI Coronagraphic Imaging Target Acquisition.

 Each coronagraphic mask has its own acquisition mode listed under the Instrument Setup tab.

-The Filters available to users for all coronagraphic imaging modes are F560W, F1000W, F1550W, and the neutral density filter (FND).
-The FND provides the strongest flux attenuation and is recommended to avoid saturation and persistence when observing bright targets.
+The Filters available to users for all coronagraphic imaging modes are F560W, F1000W, F1550W, and FND (Neutral Density).
+The FND (Neutral Density) provides the strongest flux attenuation and is recommended to avoid saturation and persistence when observing bright targets.

 In general, users should consider using the FAST readout pattern.
 However, for TA of a faint star with the Lyot coronagraph (where longer integration times are needed) one of the FASTGRPAVG readout patterns should be used.
 This will allow such observations to reach the SNR threshold for TA; using the FAST readout pattern could cause data volume issues.
 In general, the FASTGRPAVG patterns are recommended for mitigating data volume issues.

 Low Resolution Spectrometer (LRS) target acquisition

 For an in-depth description of target acquisition with this mode, visit MIRI LRS Slit Target Acquisition.

 To set up a TA calculation for LRS Slit or LRS Slitless through the ETC User Interface, select the TA for LRS-Slit, MRS and LRS-Slitless option in the Acq Mode drop down (see Fig. 2).
 For LRS Slitless, the user should select the SLITLESSPRISM subarray; LRS Slit TA uses the FULL array.